Samir-Lora/Pok-mon-as-Files/README.md

 ### 1. Install the App

 1. Build the project in Xcode
-2. Locate `Pokémon as Files.app` in the build output
+2. Locate `Pokemon.app` in the build output
 3. Copy to `/Applications` folder
 4. Launch the app